Spencer-Sch/Calculator_2.0/README.md

 - Commented out "console.log" statements in store.js.

 - Began to add tests to "App.buttonCombos.backspace.test" to test backspace logic in multiple situations.

+Update #18

+- Finished adding tests to "App.buttonCombos.backspace.test".
+All passing successfully.

+- Began to add tests to "App.buttonCombos.buildOperand.test" to test buildOperand logic in multiple situations.